yilinc09/tswd-portfolio/critique-by-design.md

   * The y-axis labels will be represented as integers

 * **Legend**
-  * The legend, previously located at the bottom outside of the chart, will be relocated to the upper right corner of the chart.
+  * The legend, previously located at the very bottom of the visualization, will now be positioned right below the title.
+This change is intended to make the legend to be the second most eye-catching aspect for the audience.
+  * To provide additional clarity regarding the line representation, I have also added the name at the end of each line.

 * **Title**
   * Change the title to "U.S. Unemployment vs. Inflation"

+* **Citation**
+  * In addition to the existing source name, I hyperlinked the corresponding source url.

-* **Relevant Information**
+* **Add More Information**
-  * In order to ensure that the information remains up-to-date, I will extend the timeline in the original visualization, which ended in 2010, to the latest end point of 2022.
+  * In order to ensure that the information remains up-to-date, I will extend the timeline in the original visualization, which originally ended in 2010, to the latest end point of 2022.

+* **Remove Unnecessary Information**
   *

 #### Sketches

+<div class="flourish-embed flourish-chart" data-src="visualisation/12717169"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+## Step four: Test the solution

+What worked?